Contact me now for book signings/readings/lectures

 Today I advocate for the rights of human trafficking victims and all victims of abuse and exploitation everywhere.
 Through my own adversity I've found strength and my own purpose, I've taken my life back.

-If you or someone you know is being trafficked and need help please contact POLARIS 888-373-7888
+If you or someone you know is being trafficked and need help please contact National Hotline 888-373-7888

 The Destiny of Zoe Carpenter-full length color graphic novel click BUY NOW for hard copy book portion of sales assist victims of human trafficking today